 My scoby took 23 days to complete, and on the 24th day, I used it to start brewing kombucha.
 Keep in mind that this is just a guide; yours might take more or less days to form, but hopefully the pictures will help to understand the formation pattern.

-Looking down at the surface, not much has changed, but the scoby is growing in thickness and its texture is changing.
-(See how it's becoming more smooth compared to Day 14?)
+Day 16: Looking down at the surface, not much has changed, but the scoby is growing in thickness and its texture is changing.

 (Note: The darker patches you see in the picture below on the outer edges are actually tea that has come up from beneath the scoby and is now sitting on top of it, but the white you see more in the centre is what the scoby should look like.)